 - The curator or curatorial technician must be contacted in advance and an appointment is necessary for accessing the collections.
 In a short written request, prospective visitors must describe their project so the curatorial staff can evaluate the possibility of and the time needed for the visit

-- Visitors can access the collections only between 9am-5pm, Monday to Friday, only for research purposes, and under adequate supervision.
+- Visitors can access the collections by appointment between 9am-5pm, Monday to Friday, under supervision.

-- Consultations take place in the curator’s office whenever possible, rather than in the storage area.
+- Consultations take place in the curatorial offices.
 The curator or appointed staff member will be present throughout the consultation.

 - A fee will be charged for any authorized commercial use of the collections.
 Resource limitations, conservation requirements and security concerns are considered and can limit access to the collections.

-Specimens from the Redpath Museum collections are available on loan for scientific studies or public exhibition.
-In general, specimens are not available to non-academic or non-professional users (e.g. private collectors, hobbyists, clubs, and artists).
+Specimens and objects from the Redpath Museum collections are available on loan for research or public exhibition.
+In general, collections are not available for loans to non-academic or non-professional users.

 - The initial loan period is of 6 months and can be renewed for a year.